wooriapt/jekyll-now/_posts/2018-07-02-Loyalty Programsv.md

 The Ott tokens is a unit of value that is used to self-govern our business model and incentivize business and consumers to interact with each other properly.
 As CollabCoin grows in usage and market share, our token will help to distribute and share the rewards and benefits to all our stakeholders.
 The Ott tokens are “mined” by consumers buying products from businesses in the Ott token network.
 Each time they buy a product, a certain amount a Ott tokens are released from a smart contract on the blockchain to the consumer.
 When the consumer buys a product with Ott token the coins are sent back to the smart contract to be recycled.
 Therefore, Ott token does not hold any coins.
 The process is fully automated and controlled by smart contracts.

-Since the Ott token will be traded on exchanges the value of the coin itself can change minute to minute.
+Since the Ott tokens will be traded on exchanges the value of the coin itself can change minute to minute.
 The value of the coins will be correlated to the cost of the product being purchased or redeemed.
-For example, if a Ott token is worth $1 each and a pair of shoes costs $100 and a
+For example, if a Ott token is worth $1 each and a pair of shoes costs $100 and a customer has 100 points than the customer will use 100 coins to get the shoes.
+If the next day the points are worth $100 each the customer will use one coin to buy the shoes.
+Ott tokens will generate a total of 400MM coins, these coins will be distributed during a token sale, please refer to Site or Blog for more information on how to support small business and join the movement.

 #### OTT Coin protocol:
 head office.
 Branch.
 Marketing channel For ERC 2.0 Coin & User’s Coin two Type.